flynnduel/DREAM-TEAM---PROJECT-1/README.md

 ### Complex 4

-shows how many records from each genre have recieved promotions:
+This query shows how many records from each genre have recieved promotions
 <img width="729" alt="Screenshot 2024-10-13 at 18 41 12" src="https://github.com/user-attachments/assets/78ed185f-2484-4324-bd62-d3d2bdfccf99">

 ### Complex 5
-shows the name, order date, and order ID of customers that have placed an order that has not yet been shipped
+This query shows the name, order date, and order ID of customers that have placed an order that has not yet been shipped.
 <img width="839" alt="Screenshot 2024-10-13 at 18 45 09" src="https://github.com/user-attachments/assets/1c96933c-63f2-40bd-83b3-64efd5767a98">

 ### Complex 6